-Concentrations of ozone in excess of the 8-hour NAAQS of 0.08 ppm were recorded at all eleven of the ozone monitoring sites that were operated in Connecticut in 1998 (see Table 4-3).
-The highest 8-hour concentration in 1998 was 0.118 ppm, which was measured at Stafford (see Fig. 4-3).
+Concentrations of ozone exceeding the 0.08 ppm level of the 8-hour NAAQS were recorded at all twelve ozone monitoring sites (see Table 4-3).
+Compliance with the 8-hour standard is based on the 3-year average of the fourth highest daily maximum 8-hour concentration at a site.
+Since the 8-hour standard has been in existence for two years, there is insufficent data to permit a determination of compliance with the standard.
+The highest 8-hour concentration in 1999 was 0.133 ppm, which was measured at Stratford (see Fig. 4-3).